Protections for Ascension Island, the Crossroads of the Atlantic

 The fish that live in these waters include larger migratory species, such as various sharks, and smaller reef-dwelling species, such as the Ascension goby.
 There are 11 endemic species of fish, including the resplendent angelfish.
 Other common species include the rock hind grouper, yellowfin tuna, spotted moray eel, and Atlantic blue marlin.3 In addition, shoreline shark sightings have increased in recent years.

 Experts believe Ascension provided a home for millions of seabirds before humans arrived in 1815.
 In the following years, those populations were almost entirely wiped out by predators introduced by early settlers.
 After feral cats were eradicated in 2009, bird populations began to rise.
-The island is now home to more than 500,000 seabirds of 11 species and is considered a haven for the brown noddy,sooty tern, 4 Boatswain Bird Island, a few hundred metres from Ascension’s northeast coast, is an important nesting site and home to 10 per cent of the Atlantic population of masked booby and 17 per cent of the Atlantic’s red-billed tropic birds.
+The island is now home to more than 500,000 seabirds of 11 species and is considered a haven for the brown noddy, sooty tern, and the endemic Ascension Island frigate bird.4 Boatswain Bird Island, a few hundred metres from Ascension’s northeast coast, is an important nesting site and home to 10 percent of the Atlantic population of masked booby and 17 percent of the Atlantic’s red-billed tropic birds.
 Other species that dwell on Ascension’s cliffs include the black noddy, white tern, yellow-billed tropic bird, brown booby, red-footed booby, and the Madeiran storm petrel.5 Fishing pressure remains limited in the region around Ascension, but the island’s rich biodiversity remains at risk without protections in place.

 Climate change resilience